-Carrie Selberg joined the Office of Habitat Conservation as Deputy Director in 2015.
-Ms. Selberg was the NOAA Fisheries Chief of Staff from 2013 to 2015.
-She joined NOAA in 2005 as a legislative specialist following five years at the Atlantic States Marine Fisheries Commission.
-Ms. Selberg participated in NOAA’s Leadership Development Competencies Program—as well as the National Conservation Leadership Institute.
+Carrie Selberg Robinson is the Director of the Office of Habitat Conservation.
+She served as Deputy Director from 2015-2020.
+She was NOAA Fisheries Chief of Staff from 2013-2015.
+She joined NOAA in 2005 as a legislative specialist after 5 years at the Atlantic States Marine Fisheries Commission.
+She participated in NOAA’s Leadership Development Competencies Program and the National Conservation Leadership Institute.
 She has a degree in Environmental Studies from Connecticut College and a Masters in Environmental Management from Duke University.

 Sunny is the Deputy Director for the Office of Habitat Conservation.
 Previously, she was the Deputy Director for the Office of International Affairs and Seafood Inspection and Chief of Staff at the Southeast Fisheries Science Center.
 She also served in NOAA's Office of Legislative and Intergovernmental Affairs and graduated from NOAA's Leadership Competencies Development Program.
 She received a B.S.P.H. in Environmental Sciences and Engineering from the University of North Carolina and a Ph.D. in Zoology from North Carolina State University.